WallStreetMojo

 • Chevron ratio increased from 8.1% to 20.1% in a 3 year period.

 Comparing Exxon with its peers, we note that the Exxon Capitalization ratio is the best.
-Exxon has remained resilient in this down cycle and continues to generate strong cash flows because of its high-quality reserves and management execution.
+Exxon has remained resilient in this down cycle and generates strong cash flows because of its high-quality reserves and management execution.

 Why Marriott International Capitalization Ratio Increased Drastically – A case study

-Why do you think Debt to Capital Ratio has increased drastically?
+Why do you think the Debt to Capital Ratio has increased drastically?

 source: ycharts